Abdullahsab3/scala-native-intro/readme.md

 automatically manages memory for objects.
 This garbage collector is built to run natively on the host machine.

-Memory can also be manually allocated for C types [@sn].
+Memory can also be manually allocated for C types.
 This could be useful to interact with external C functions that have pointers as arguments, or to improve the performance of a Scala Native program by minimizing the amount of work the garbage collector has to do.
 The state